Kamaro-Engineering/robotics-introduction/assignment1_leds/README.md

 Woohoo, the LED turned on!
 Now you should try to turn off the led after it was on for 2 seconds.

-Hint: there is a 'time' module in python which might has a handy method.
+Hint: there is a 'time' module in python which might have a handy method.

 If you managed turn off the LED after a certain time, you now can finish to implement the task by repeatedly turning the LED on and of at the correct time.
 Remember the LED should blink at a rate of 1Hz.